aungkoko-coding/avs-offline/README.md

 # avs-offline

-avs-offline is an offline video selling app.
-With this web app, you don't need to spend your valuable time on showing available movies and tv series to customers.
-All you have to do is give the app url, they will choose what they want.
-Unfortunately, source codes are currently unavailable as I want to keep it private.
+AVS-Offline is a physical video selling web app.
+With this platform, you won't need to spend valuable time showcasing available movies and TV series to customers.
+All you have to do is share the app's URL, and they can choose what they want to buy.

+> This project was created when I was new to React.
+So the code might be a mess.

 # Tech stack

 - React
 - React Router
 - React Swipeable